safe-waters/docker-lock/README.md

 docker lock version --help
 ```

-# Configuration File
+## Configuration File
-Instead of specifying command line flags, you can specify options in a
+Instead of specifying command line flags, you can specify flags in a
 configuration file, `.docker-lock.yml`, in the directory from which the
 command will be run.
 The root of this repo has an example,
 [.docker-lock.yml.example](./.docker-lock.yml.example).